Why Agents

 Use one or more:

-- Schedules for recurring runs — if a scheduled run fails, the agent owner receives a Slack DM (when Slack is connected)
+- Schedules for recurring runs — each schedule includes a timezone and an interpretation mode: UTC cron (default — the cron expression is evaluated in UTC) or Local wall clock (the cron expression is evaluated in the selected timezone, automatically adjusting for DST).
+If a scheduled run fails, the agent owner receives a Slack DM (when Slack is connected)

 Validate in Activity